KDE/documentation-develop-kde-org/source/style/icon.rst

 All application icons should have the same height: 40px tall, with four pixels of padding on the top and bottom.

+When creating a Breeze theme version of an existing app's icon, is critically important that the icon's existing brand and visual style be preserved.
+The goal is to create a Breeze version of the icon, not something completely new and different.

 .. image:: /img/Breeze-icon-design-15.png
    :alt: KDE app icon for Konsole